jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 These websites let you change the world today.
 Right now.

 User Feedback: Most apps and websites have a "Feedback" option.
 These buttons are not for show.
 Designers and programmers love hearing from users.
-Any (honest) problem is valuable.
-Because without it, they're stuck paying people to use their app pretending to be you.
 You can feel good about donating your feedback.
-Because it saves, tens, hundreds, to maybe millions of people from the hassle.
+Because it saves, tens, hundreds, to maybe millions of people from the same problem.

 [Galaxy Zoo](https://www.zooniverse.org" target="_blank): Help astronomers classify stars and galaxies.
 You might even be the first to discover something new.